Hamilton starts Flames' 3-goal first in 3-2 win over Oilers - Philly

-CALGARY, Alberta (AP) - Dougie Hamilton starts Calgary's three-goal first period and the Flames beat the Edmonton Oilers 3-2 Saturday night.
+Hamilton's league-leading 17th goal by a defenseman helped Calgary snap a seven-game losing streak with a 3-2 win over the Edmonton Oilers on Saturday night.

+"Quick release.
+(His shot) comes on you in a hurry," said Flames goaltender Mike Smith, who only has to stare it down in practice.
+"He changes the angle really well.
+He's definitely got a good shot."

-Mikael Backlund had a goal and an assist and Garnet Hathaway also scored to help Calgary snap a seven-game skid.
-Michael Frolik added two assists and Mike Smith stopped 34 shots.
+Mikael Backlund had a goal and an assist and Garnet Hathaway also scored to help Calgary to its first win since a 1-0 victory over Edmonton on March 13.
+Michael Frolik added two assists, and Smith stopped 34 shots.

-Hamilton's goal was his 17th of the season, the most by a defenseman in the NHL.
-He has 13 since Jan.
-1, tying him with Sean Monahan for second on the team behind Matthew Tkachuk in that stretch.

 Anton Slepyshev and Mike Cammalleri scored for Edmonton.
 Cam Talbot gave up three goals on seven shots before he was pulled 15 1/2 minutes in with the Oilers trailing 3-1.
 Al Montoya came on and stopped all 13 shots he faced.

-Edmonton took the lead 2:41 in on Slepyshev's sixth of the season before the Flames scored three times in less than nine minutes.
+Edmonton grabbed the lead on Slepyshev's sixth of the season 2:41 into the first, but the Flames responded with three goals in less than nine minutes.

-Hamilton got things started with a wicked shot that got beat Talbot at 6:43 on the Oilers' first shot on goal.
+Hamilton got it started with a wicked 30-foot wrist shot that beat Talbot at 6:43 on the Oilers' first shot on goal.
+Hamilton has 13 goals since Jan.
+1, tying him with Sean Monahan for second on the team behind Matthew Tkachuk in that stretch.

+"It's so heavy and his release is quick, he doesn't need a wind-up to get the velocity on it.
+I thought Dougie had an excellent game," Flames coach Glen Gulutzan said.

-Hathaway put the Flames in front at 11:54, beating Talbot on a wrister inside the post from nearly 60 feet out.
+Hathaway put the Flames in front at 11:54, beating Talbot on a wrist shot inside the post from nearly 60 feet out.
 The short-handed goal was Hathaway's first goal in 42 games.

 The Oilers were the much better team in the second period, outshooting Calgary 12-5 and narrowing the deficit to 3-2 on Cammalleri's deflection with 7:19 left.